Tarrant County Jail

 Review steps and timing on Property and Money Release.

-Daily Booked-In: Shows who was booked into the jail on a given day, useful for confirming new arrests and initiating contact or legal representation.
+Daily Booked-In: Shows who was booked into the jail on a given day.

-Daily Bond Reports: Reflects bond activity for recent dates, helping you understand whether someone has posted bond or remains in custody pending court.
+Daily Bond Reports: Reflects bond activity for recent dates, which can help show whether someone has posted bond or remains in custody pending court.

 See recent booking activity on Daily Booked in Reports, and navigate from the Detention Bureau to bond reports as needed.

-Tarrant County’s Weekender/Work Release program provides structured options for eligible individuals to serve sentences while maintaining employment or meeting court-ordered schedules.
+Tarrant County’s Weekender and Work Release program provides structured options for eligible individuals to serve sentences while maintaining employment or meeting court-ordered schedules.
 Eligibility, reporting times, and compliance requirements are strictly enforced.
-Participants should coordinate early with program administrators to confirm reporting instructions, items allowed, and any fees or documentation required.
-Because program terms may change, always confirm current rules via the Detention Bureau’s program page.
+Participants should confirm current reporting instructions, allowed items, documentation, and any fees through the official program information.

 Meals for all jail facilities are prepared in a centralized 14,000-square-foot kitchen located in the Lon Evans Corrections Center.
 The Sheriff’s Office serves approximately 10,250 hot meals per day.
-A registered dietician plans menus to ensure nutritionally balanced meals appropriate for a correctional setting.
-The County also accommodates medically necessary diets and certain religious dietary rules consistent with policy and security.
+A registered dietician plans menus intended to provide nutritionally balanced meals in a correctional setting.
+The County also accommodates medically necessary diets and certain religious dietary requirements consistent with policy and security needs.

 Central preparation: A single kitchen supports five facilities for consistency and efficiency.